catarinaamachado/catarinaamachado-laravel-version/README.md

 ## Hi!

-This is the repository with a Laravel version of my personal website.
+This is the repository with a Laravel version of my old personal website.
-[Here](https://catarinamachado.github.io) you can see the website's appearance (using only HTML and CSS), which is exactly the same as Laravel version.

 ## Contributing